This page provides a place to share helpful resources from the Crossway worship team.

 This song is a traditional song across Latin America and originally written in Spanish.
 It was first translated in Dutch, then French and Korean.
 From these languages, we can easily assume that the missionaries who visited Latin America loved the song and translated to their languages.
 In CMC, we have our own version – It was translated into Chinese and Japanese by the attendees of our church.

 This is another song we found in the collection of the Scottish minister John L. Bell.
 Originally a traditional song in South Africa, written in Zulu.
 Thuma Mina means ‘Send me.’

 Unfortunately we don’t have a Youtube video for this song.
 This song was written and performed first by “Lyre” (a student group of Tokyo Christian University).
 Christian music market is very small in Japan, reflecting the very small Christian population in the country.
 However, Lyre’s songs are very popular among Japanese Christians ever since they started recording in 1994.
 They have published 68 songs, 9 CDs so far even after the original members have graduated from the university and each person has moved onto their mission field.
 The English lyrics were translated from Japanese and added by a CMC member.
 If you are interested in listening to the original Japanese recording by Lyre, talk to someone in the worship team.

 Yesu Sarang he yo (Jesus, I love you)

 This song was originally written in Korean, then translated into English and other languages.
 At first we were singing only in Korean and English, then someone said she sang this song in Chinese in a gathering.
 So we added the Chinese lyrics, then worship members translated it into Spanish and Japanese.
+Recently (in 2021), more members of the church translated this song into Yoruba, Bahasa and Filipino.
+Now we have 8 languages so far to sing this song!!
 We hope to add more languages in the future!
 (The video is only English).